gputtley/INNFER/README.md

 ## Documentation

-All documentation, including setup instructions, example commands, and the statistical methods available is detailed at [https://gputtley.github.io/INNFER/](https://gputtley.github.io/INNFER/).
+All documentation, including setup instructions, example commands, and the statistical methods available is available at [https://gputtley.github.io/INNFER/](https://gputtley.github.io/INNFER/).

 ## Help and Credits